newtheatre/history-project/_shows/72_73/ruffian_on_the_stair.md

 ---
-title: Ruffian on the stair
+title: Ruffian on the Stair
 season: In House
 period: Spring
 playwright: Joe Orton